This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Smoking during pregnancy

-In addition to a heightened risk of developing cerebral palsy, IUGR is one of the leading causes of perinatal death.
+In addition to a heightened risk of developing cerebral palsy, fetal growth restriction is one of the leading causes of perinatal death.

 Risk Factors Are Not Symptoms Or Causes of Cerebral Palsy